Mobile Phone Usage Statistics in the UK: How Many Smartphone Users Are There

 And Mobile Data Speeds?

 Of course, even if you’re getting good coverage, that doesn’t mean that you’re getting good speeds.
-Mobile data speeds are important, since you’ll want to load web pages quickly and be able to stream videos.
+Mobile data speeds are important, since you’ll want to load web pages quickly, be able to stream videos and even tether when Wi-Fi isn't an option.
 So which operators offer the best data speeds?

 3G speeds aren’t as fast as 4G speeds, but since 3G tends to have better coverage in the UK, it is a more reliable connection.
 The break down of average 3G speeds looks like this: